-The course is designed to provide MSW students with an advanced understanding of social work research.
+The course is designed to provide MSW students with an advanced understanding of social work research with diverse individuals, families, groups, organizations and communities.
 The course helps students integrate knowledge gained in other social work courses and understand the application of research methods to practice.
-Critical thinking skills are augmented in order to determine selection, development, and employment of knowledge that fosters the use of best practices, with clients, based on current research.
+Critical thinking skills are augmented in order to determine selection, development, and employment of knowledge that fosters the use of best practices, with diverse clients, based on current research.
 Steps in advanced levels of conducting social work research and variations in these steps through the use of quantitative and qualitative approaches are emphasized.
 Data analysis is a component of this course.
 SPSS is utilized and brief tutorials will take place in the Computer lab.
+This course is part of the specialized practice curriculum.